svendula/MultiRankS/README.md

 # MultiRankS

 MultiRankS is a tool for estimating the underlying signal from multiple ranked lists.
 It takes a matrix of ranks as an input, where rankers are in columns and ranked objects in rows.
-It outputs an estimated real vector of signal for each object.
+It outputs an estimated real signal value for each object.
 These signals are responsible for the rankings in a sense that they are the true values that the rankers intended to rank.
-The tools also calculates the standard errors of the signal estimates using either Metropolis-Hastings or adaptive MCMC optimisation.
+The tool also calculates the standard errors of the signal estimates using either Metropolis-Hastings or adaptive MCMC optimisation.

 For more details of the method, please refer to